Reviews of the Apollos Old Testament Commentary Series

 Volumes in the Apollos Old Testament Commentary Series

 Links go to Amazon.
-Text from the publisher.
+The text is from the publisher.

 In this Apollos Old Testament Commentary volume, Desmond Alexander grapples with the many and varied complexities of the carefully constructed literary collage of Exodus.
 As an integral part of the longer narrative that runs from Genesis to 2 Kings, Exodus recounts a dramatic and unified story of how the Israelites come to a deep and close relationship with the Lord God.
 Narrating past events, Exodus speaks to contemporary society, revealing a God who passionately desires to draw people into an intimate and exclusive relationship with himself.
 This detailed commentary sheds fresh light on one of the most influential books ever written.